ABHIJAYA-B/Code-Sapiens-Octoberfest/README.md

 ### Usage:
 Ideal for anyone looking to stay informed about uplifting news, the Good News Filterer can be easily integrated into other applications or used as a standalone tool, making it a valuable resource for individuals and organizations aiming to spread positivity in a world often filled with negative headlines.

+# Cuss Word Censoring in Audio Files
+This project processes an uploaded audio file, detects specified cuss words, and censors them by replacing them with silence or beeps.
+It uses OpenAI's Whisper model for transcription and the pydub library for audio manipulation.

+## Usage
+### Upload the Audio File:
+Run the code in a Jupyter Notebook or Google Colab.
+Use the file upload widget to upload your audio file in .mp3 or .wav format.
+### Process the Audio:
+The code will:
+### Transcribe the audio file using Whisper.
+Detect cuss words from a predefined list.
+Replace cuss words with silence.
+Download Censored Audio: A download link for the censored audio file will be displayed.
+You can also play the censored audio directly in the notebook.